ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

-In past decades, research into parameter tuning mainly focused on looking for a general set of optimal values for the parameters of a specific algorithm, which allowed promising results to be obtained across several optimisation problems [88, 144].
+In past decades, research into parameter tuning mainly focused on looking for a general set of optimal values for the parameters of a specific algorithm, which allowed promising results to be obtained across several optimisation problems.
-However, it is now generally accepted by the research community that a single set of parameters is unlikely to be optimal across a range of problems and that an algorithm has to be specifically configured in order to successfully solve a given optimisation problem [19].
-In fact, the *No Free Lunch* theorem [353] provided evidence from a theoretical point of view that a given optimisation method is not appropriate for all optimisation problems.
+However, it is now generally accepted by the research community that a single set of parameters is unlikely to be optimal across a range of problems and that an algorithm has to be specifically configured in order to successfully solve a given optimisation problem.
+In fact, the *No Free Lunch* theorem provided evidence from a theoretical point of view that a given optimisation method is not appropriate for all optimisation problems.
 Hence, this has given rise to a significant field of research in automated parameter tuning to enable an algorithm to be suitably tuned for the optimisation problem at hand.
-Tuning methods have been applied to a large number of meta-heuristics, including AISs [3], GAs [253] GLS [6], MAs [355] or SA [3], for instance.
-Moreover, a wide variety of parameter tuning approaches used in different fields have been proposed [108], including the *sampling* [262] and *racing* [233] methods.
-Regardless of the tuning method chosen, it is crucial to recognise that parameters usually interact in highly non-linear ways, meaning they should ideally be tuned simultaneously rather than independently [107, 106].
+Tuning methods have been applied to a large number of meta-heuristics, including AISs, GAs, GLS, MAs or SA, for instance.
+Moreover, a wide variety of parameter tuning approaches used in different fields have been proposed, including the *sampling* and *racing* methods.
+Regardless of the tuning method chosen, it is crucial to recognise that parameters usually interact in highly non-linear ways, meaning they should ideally be tuned simultaneously rather than independently.
 However, simultaneously tuning several parameters requires a huge amount of experimentation and is likely to be computationally infeasible.
 As a result, parameter tuning is often performed considering the parameters independently, though this is likely to lead to a sub-optimal set of parameters for the reasons given above.
-Moreover, several studies have concluded that the use of a static set of parameters during a complete run seems to be inappropriate [13, 14, 15, 84, 107, 106, 157].
-In fact, it has been empirically and theoretically demonstrated that different values of parameters might be optimal at different stages of the optimisation process [13, 318].
+Moreover, several studies have concluded that the use of a static set of parameters during a complete run seems to be inappropriate.
+In fact, it has been empirically and theoretically demonstrated that different values of parameters might be optimal at different stages of the optimisation process.
 As a result, it seems more appropriate to apply strategies that allow the parameter values to adapt or change during the course of a run.

-This is precisely the goal of parameter control [107], also known as online or exogenous setting, which is based on designing a control strategy that dynamically selects the most suitable parameter values to use at every stage of the search process.
+This is precisely the goal of parameter control, also known as online or exogenous setting, which is based on designing a control strategy that dynamically selects the most suitable parameter values to use at every stage of the search process.
-A wide range of parameter control methods has been proposed in the literature [107].
-They have been successfully applied to different meta-heuristics, such as ES [192], DE [282], GAs [118], GRASP [223] or PSOs [357, 361].
+A wide range of parameter control methods has been proposed in the literature.
+They have been successfully applied to different meta-heuristics, such as ES, DE, GAs, GRASP or PSOs.
 Most of them are tailor-made methods, however, and depend on the specific meta-heuristic and its parameters.
 Thus, it would be desirable to design generic parameter control schemes that can be directly applied to different meta-heuristics and/or parameters.